Django CMS

 django CMS is a free and open source content management system platform for publishing content on the World Wide Web and intranets.
-It is written in Django language framework, with Python.
+It is written in the Django web framework (written in Python).

 History

 django CMS 1.0 was created by Thomas Steinacher.

 django CMS 2.0 was a complete rewrite of the system by Patrick Lauber, itself based on a fork of django-page-cms.

 django CMS 3.0 was released in 2013.

 As of 10 June 2016, django CMS 3.0 is compatible with Django versions 1.8 and 1.7.

 As of 15 September 2016, django CMS 3.4 introduced a Long Term Support (LTS) release cycle.